GregTrevellick/AutoFindReplace/README.md

 ## Contribute

-Contributions to this project are welcome by raising an [Issue](https://github.com/GregTrevellick/AutoFindReplace/issues) or submitting a [Pull Request](https://github.com/GregTrevellick/AutoFindReplace/pulls).
+Contributions to this project are welcome by raising an [Issue][GitHubRepoIssuesURL] or submitting a [Pull Request][GitHubRepoPullRequestsURL].

 A zip file containing the sample JoePublic.Sln (used for sample screen shots) has been made available [here](https://github.com/GregTrevellick/AutoFindReplace/blob/master/JoePublic.zip).